runtimeverification/k/k-distribution/k-tutorial/1_basic/16_collections/README.md

 ### Exercise

 Create a sort `Stmt` that is a subsort of `Decl`.
-Create a production of sort `Stmt` for variable assignment.
+Create a production of sort `Stmt` for variable assignment in addition to the variable declaration production.
 Feel free to use the syntax `syntax Stmt ::= Id "=" Exp ";"`.
 Write a rule that implements variable assignment using a map update function.
 Then write the same rule using a map pattern.
 Test your implementations with some programs to ensure they behave as expected.

 ## Semantic Lists